Making Your Own Disinfectant Wipes

-There are many “make your own” disinfectant wipes that are being promoted today, especially due to the lack of commercial wipes available because of COVID-19.
-Making your own wipes can be a great way to create convenient, effective wipe.
+There are many “make your own” disinfectant wipes that are being promoted today.
+This is mainly due to the lack of commercial wipes available because of COVID-19.
+Making your own wipes can be a great way to create convenient, effective wipes.
 It is very important however to make sure that you are using the right wiper material.
-If the appropriate substrate isn’t used problems can occur, such as mold and mildew growing on the wipes in a very short period of time.
+If the appropriate substrate isn’t used problems can occur, such as mold and mildew.
 Mold and mildew are often caused by a phenomenon called “quat binding”, which drastically reduces the cleaning efficacy.

 Quat binding is all about attraction at a molecular level.
 Cellulose and airlaid materials are prone to quat binding because of their atomic charge.
 Quats are positively charged.
 They become attracted to the material, which is negatively charged, and binds to it.
 Instead a non-woven spunlace material is recommended for “make your own” disinfectant wipes, as it is resistant to quat binding.
 An example of spunlace material is Clorox wipes.
 If the disinfectant binds to the cellulose material it can affect the efficacy of the chemical.
 It can be affected even if mold and mildew have not yet occurred.